 Based on your answers, we’ve put together a step by step plan for you to get the most common allergens into your baby’s diet.

-If your baby is already eating solids, get started today introducing the top 9 allergens: milk, egg peanut, wheat, soy, sesame, treenuts, fish and shellfish.
+If your baby is already eating solids, get started today introducing the top 3 allergens: milk, egg and peanut.
 Once complete, your baby is ready for SpoonfulONE!

 Here are some recipe inspirations to get you started.